 The following medical schools currently offer a graduate entry programme into medicine:

-Studying medicine as a mature student
+Studying Medicine as a Mature Student

 To diversify the background of medical school applicants there are a number of Access to Medicine courses available.
 These courses are usually held at a local college rather than a university, with the results being accepted by many medical schools as a valid qualification.

-This is still a developing area in the medical school application space so requirements and eligibility criteria can vary from school to school and year to year.
+This is still a developing area in the med school application space so requirements and eligibility criteria can vary from school to school and year to year.
 When reviewing courses make sure to contact the course providers as information posted online can at times be out of date.

 Finances can at times be a concern, however access to medicine courses are designed with accessibility in mind and reduced fees are commonplace for those eligible.